MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 - Only valid OnPrem users would be available in the output: These are users that are DirSyncEnabled and have a valid OnPremSipAddress or SIP address in ShadowProxyAddresses.
 - Guest users are now available in the output.
 - Unlicensed Users: Unlicensed users would show up in the output for 30 days post-license removal.
-- Soft deleted users: These users will be displayed in the output of Get-CsOnlineUser and the TAC Manage Users page by default for 30 days with SoftDeletionTimestamp set to a value.
+- Soft deleted users: These users will be displayed in the output of Get-CsOnlineUser and the TAC Manage Users page by default with SoftDeletionTimestamp set to a value.

-If any infromation is required for a user that is not available in the output then it can be obtained using the "-identity" parameter.
-Infromation for all users would be available via point query until they are hard deleted.
+If any infromation is required for a user that is not available in the output (when not using "-identity" parameter) then it can be obtained using the "-identity" parameter.
+Infromation for all users would be available using the "-identity" parameter until they are hard deleted.

 If Guest users and SoftDeletedUsers are not required in the output then they can be filtered out by using filter on AccountType and SoftDeletionTimestamp respectively.